uclahs-cds/metapipeline-DNA/README.md

 ### 7. call-gSV

-The re-calibrated BAMs from step 3 are used to call germline structural variants using [pipeline-call-gSV](https://github.com/uclahs-cds/pipeline-call-gSV).
+The re-calibrated BAMs from step 3 are used to call germline SVs using [pipeline-call-gSV](https://github.com/uclahs-cds/pipeline-call-gSV).

 > **Note**: The `run_regenotyping` mode from the call-gSV pipeline is disabled for the metapipeline.
 Regenotyping should be performed separately at the cohort-level.

 ### 8. call-sSV

-The re-calibrated BAMs from step 3 are used to call for somatic structural variants using [pipeline-call-sSV](https://github.com/uclahs-cds/pipeline-call-sSV).
+The re-calibrated BAMs from step 3 are used to call for somatic SVs using [pipeline-call-sSV](https://github.com/uclahs-cds/pipeline-call-sSV).

 ### Sample modes